gatblau/onix/man/docs/concept_users.md

 ### Password Expiration

-If there is a need to make the user password expire, this can be done by setting the *valuntil* property of the user to an expiration date and time.
+If there is a need to make the user password expire, this can be done by setting the *expires* property of the user to an expiration date and time.

 If no value is specified, then the password never expires.